 Kepler Capital Downgrades Veoneer (VNE) to Sell

+In a report issued on January 11, Thomas Besson from Kepler Capital downgraded Veoneer (VNE) to Sell, with a price target of $15.00.
+The company’s shares closed last Tuesday at $20.90, close to its 52-week low of $5.25.

-According to TipRanks.com, Besson is a 2-star analyst with an average return of 0.6% and a 63.1% success rate.
+According to TipRanks.com, Besson is a 1-star analyst with an average return of -0.9% and a 59.8% success rate.
 Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Renault SA.

-The word on The Street in general, suggests a Hold analyst consensus rating for Veoneer with a $16.71 average price target.
+Currently, the analyst consensus on Veoneer is a Hold with an average price target of $17.38, a -13.2% downside from current levels.
+In a report issued on January 7, RBC Capital also downgraded the stock to Sell with a $17.00 price target.

 See today’s analyst top recommended stocks >>